-The bacteriology of dacryocystitis mimics normal conjunctival flora in most instances.
+The bacteriology of dacryocystitis mimics normal conjunctival flora in most instances, as follows:

 Dacryolith formation has been noted in 14-16% of patients with dacryocystitis.
 Patients with a history of acute dacryocystitis have a higher incidence of dacryolith formation than those with chronic dacryocystitis.